Oceania Cruises Review (Updated 2018)

-All of the ships have a casual, low-key, country club feel, and days are programmed in a relaxed way, with few organized activities and announcements.
+All of Oceania’s ships have a casual, low-key, country club feel, and days are programmed in a relaxed way, with few organized activities and announcements.
 Instead, the emphasis is on letting guests relax at their own pace, enjoy the ports of call, and just unwind.

 Activities On Oceania Cruises

 What few activities there are are calm and orderly: enrichment lectures themed on the region you’re sailing; informal health and beauty seminars; cruise standards like bingo and shuffleboard; and classes in fitness, photography, art and computers.
-The line’s newest ship, Marina, also offers a great Culinary Center for hands-on cooking classes, and an Artist’s Loft manned by guest instructors.
+Oceania’s Marina, for example, also offers a great Culinary Center for hands-on cooking classes, and an Artist’s Loft manned by guest instructors.

 Life Aboard Oceania Cruises is designed to resemble the ambiance of a private country club — casual, yet elegant.
 Staff members are on hand to pamper and provide a high level of personalized service.
 Oceania strives to create a sense of warm luxury and intimacy.